jruizgit/rules/docs/js/reference.md

 ```
 [top](reference.md#table-of-contents)
 ### Flowchart
-In addition to [statechart](reference.md#statechart), flowchart is another way for organizing a ruleset flow.
+A flowchart is another way of organizing a ruleset flow.
 In a flowchart each stage represents an action to be executed.
 So (unlike the statechart state), when applied to the context state, it results in a transition to another stage.

 Flowchart rules:
 * A flowchart can have one or more stages.